- What is Cupping and Gua Sha, where do they come from?

-What conditions do you treat with cupping at Heart & Hands?
+What conditions do you treat with Cupping and Gua Sha at Heart & Hands?

-Mostly pain, cupping is most effective at relieving pain originating in the soft tissues (myofascial pain), but is still helpful for the management of pain stemming from joints (arthritis/arthralgia) and in some cases of pain without a clear cause (idiopathic).
-On a personal note, I have found cupping a helpful adjuvant to medication and exercise for treating my asthma and relaxing my secondary breathing muscles.
+Mostly pain, Cupping is most effective at relieving pain originating in the soft tissues (myofascial pain), but is still helpful for the management of pain stemming from joints (arthritis/arthralgia) and in some cases of pain without a clear cause (idiopathic).

 Common conditions treated

 - Lower back pain

 - Osteoarthritis (of the knee, hip, shoulder, etc)

 - Shin splints

 - Lymphatic drainage issues

 - If you’re wondering if Cupping and Gua Sha can treat your particular condition, contact us